Electrical Toolset in Autodesk AutoCAD | Features

 Simplify your electrical design with Circuit Builder.
 Access prepopulated data to build and annotate a sampling of motor control and power feed circuits.

-Save time with SQL catalogue database support.
-When you generate a Bill of Materials in Autodesk Vault, the data from your AutoCAD Electrical drawings will be automatically added to the report, including the details in the catalogue database.
+Save time with SQL catalog database support.
+When you generate a Bill of Materials in Autodesk Vault, the data from your AutoCAD Electrical drawings will be automatically added to the report, including the details in the catalog database.

 Coil and contact cross-referencing